-Appendix F: (informative) Sample Header files for the macro-based SCE-MI
+Sample Header Files for the Macro-based SCE-MI Appendix E: (informative)

 The ANSI-C file should be used without modification.
-For the C++ header, extensions are allowable but no modifications can be made to any of the contents that are provided.
+For the C^{++} header, extensions are allowable but no modifications can be made to any of the contents that are provided.

-F.1 C++
+E.1 C++

 '''

 // Copyright © 2003-2007 by Accellera

 // scemi.h - SCE-MI C++ Interface

-#ifndef INCLUDED SCEMI
+#ifndef INCLUDED_SCEMI

-#define INCLUDED SCEMI
+#define INCLUDED_SCEMI

 class SceMiParameters;

 class SceMiMessageData;

 class SceMiMessageInPortProxy;

 class SceMiMessageOutPortProxy;

-#define SCEMI MAJOR VERSION 2
+#define SCEMI_MAJOR_VERSION 2

-#define SCEMI MINOR VERSION 0
+#define SCEMI_MINOR_VERSION 0

 #define SCEMI_PATCH_VERSION 0

-#define SCEMI VERSION STRING "2.0.0"
+#define SCEMI_VERSION_STRING "2.0.0"

-/ 32 bit unsigned word type for building and reading messages /

-typedef unsigned int SceMiU32;
+/\star 32 bit unsigned word type for building and reading messages \star/ typedef unsigned int SceMiU32;

 / 64 bit unsigned word used for CycleStamps /

 typedef unsigned long long SceMiU64;

 extern "C" {

 typedef int (SceMiServiceLoopHandler) (void context, int pending);

+};

 struct SceMiEC - SceMi Error Context

 typedef enum {

 SceMiOK,

 SceMiError

 } SceMiErrorType;

 typedef struct {

-const char Culprit; / The offending function /
+const char Culprit;

+/st The offending function st/

-const char Message; / Descriptive message describing problem /
+const char Message;

+/ Descriptive message describing problem /

-SceMiErrorType Type; / Error code describing the nature of the error /
+/ Error code describing the nature of the error /

+SceMiErrorType Type;

+/\star A code to uniquely identify each error \star/

 int Id;

-/ A code to uniquely identify each error /

 } SceMiEC;

 extern "C" {

 typedef void (SceMiErrorHandler) (void context, SceMiEC ec);

 struct SceMiIC - SceMi Informational Message Context

 typedef enum {

 SceMiInfo,

 SceMiWarning,

 SceMiNonFatalError

 } SceMiInfoType;

 typedef struct {

 const char Originator;

 const char Message;

 '''

 '''

 SceMiInfoType Type;

 int Id;

 } SceMiIC;

 extern "C" {

 typedef void (SceMiInfoHandler) (void context, SceMiIC ic);

 struct SceMiMessageInPortBinding

 Description

------

-This structure defines a tray of callback functions that support
+^{\star} This structure defines a tray of callback functions that support

 propagation of message input readiness back to the software.

 If an input ready callback is registered (optionally) on a given

-^{\star} input port, the port will dispatch the callback whenever becomes
+input port, the port will dispatch the callback whenever becomes

 ready for more input.

-^{\star} Note: All callbacks must take their data and return promptly as they
+Note: All callbacks must take their data and return promptly as they

 are called possibly deep down in a non-preemptive thread.
 Typically,

 the callback might to some minor manipulation to the context object

 then return and let a suspended thread resume and do the main process-ing

 of the received transaction.

 extern "C" {

 typedef struct {

-This is the user's context object pointer.
+^{\star} This is the user's context object pointer.

 The application is free to use this pointer for any purposes it

 wishes.
 Neither the class SceMi nor class MessageInputPortProxy do

 anything with this pointer other than store it and pass it when

 calling functions.

 void Context;

 Receive a response transaction.
 This function is called when data

 from the message output port arrives.
 This callback acts as a proxy

-^{\star} for the message output port of the transactor.
+for the message output port of the transactor.

-/

 void (IsReady)(

 void context);

-^{\star} This function is called from the MessageInputPortProxy destructor
+This function is called from the MessageInputPortProxy destructor

 to notify the user code that the reference to the 'context' pointer

 has been deleted.

-/

 int (Close)(

 void context);

 } SceMiMessageInPortBinding;

-};

 struct SceMiMessageOutPortBinding

 Description

 '''